 Although students may not use their device in every class, it is an essential learning tool and they will need their device every day to access digital textbooks, resources and complete learning activities for all their subjects, both at school and at home.

 Students also have access to a number of desktop computers for specific subject areas, including multiple iMac suites for digital design and media subjects.

 For information on device requirements, see Booklists and digital devices.

-We have selected My Northcote High as an efficient way to articulate, store and streamline our curriculum and our approach to learning in one location.
+We have selected the Office 365 suite of programs as an efficient way to articulate, store and streamline our curriculum and our approach to learning.
 It is user friendly, transparent and reduces duplication of effort and information.

-My Northcote High can be used on a digital device or smartphone.
-Students and parents are provided with login details at the start of Year 7.
+The Office 365 suite of programs can be used on a digital device or smartphone.
+Students are provided with login details and download access at the start of Year 7.

-Key features and functions of My Northcote High
+Key features and functions of Teams, OneNote and Office 365

 *Only student login has access to these features

 |Class materials*||Access resources and lesson materials for each class|